Hydrospheredata/hydro-serving-example/examples/census/README.md

 ## Prerequisites

-In order to upload a model to the Hydrosphere you will need the [Hydrosphere CLI](https://docs.hydrosphere.io/quickstart/installation/cli).
+In order to upload the model to the Hydrosphere you will need the [Hydrosphere CLI](https://docs.hydrosphere.io/quickstart/installation/cli).

 ```sh
 pip install hs
 ```

-Once you've installed the CLI, add your Hydrosphere cluster.
+Once you've installed CLI, add your Hydrosphere cluster.

 ```sh
 hs cluster add --server http://localhost --name local